-Increasing competition, economic demands, tight margins, and technological changes are some of the reasons why an increasing number of companies have made the move to automated maintenance management systems during the past decade.
+Increasing competition, economic demands, tight margins, and technological changes are some of the reasons why an increasing number of companies have made the move to automated maintenance management software during the past decade.
 It's not surprising that the facility management software marketplace has also become more crowded.

 With so many maintenance management vendors vying to meet the wide range of needs of customers, software systems are available in different levels of sophistication from bare-bones basic to those that are highly complex.
 Today, users have more options than ever before: cloud-based platforms, multiple devices, and mobility compatibilities as well as interactive applications such as scanning, just to name a few.
 However, with the host of available options, users may also face some challenges when making choices that are right for them.
 Let’s look at the most common ones.